top of page

 Welcome to the Course!

-With the start of the semester approaching, I wanted to share some important information about the course before we officially begin.
-My aim is to ensure that you are familiar with the course expectations, which will hopefully make you more at ease when classes officially start.
+With the start of the semester approaching, I wanted to share some important information about course expectations before the first day of class.
+My goal with this list is to ensure that you are familiar with those expectations and to put you at ease before classes officially begin.

 Econ 2005